hightowerr/fun-and-games/_posts/2024-07-17-Flood-Prediction-XGBoost.markdown

 - Drastically improved the R2 score to 0.86651

-## Conclusion
+### Conclusion

-By applying XGBoost regression with optimized hyperparameters, I was able to significantly improve the model's performance from 0.37329 to 0.86651 demonstrates a strong predictive capability for flood probability based on the given features.
+By applying XGBoost regression with optimized hyperparameters, I was able to significantly improve the model's performance from an initial R2 score of 0.37329 to 0.86651.
+This substantial improvement demonstrates a strong predictive capability for flood probability based on the given features.
+These results highlight the importance of iterative model development and the potential of advanced regression techniques like XGBoost in tackling complex prediction tasks such as flood probability estimation.

 ---